 | || Identification | Biology, behaviour and reproduction | Legal status | Non-lethal control methods | Repellents | Lethal control methods

-People generally relate to skunks as the black and white striped animal that produces a foul odour.
+People generally relate skunks to the foul-smelling, defensive spray they discharge when scared or threatened.
 Many people have experienced this unpleasant odor along roadways and on dogs that have come in contact with skunks.
-But the fact is, skunks are somewhat shy and only spray when frightened or injured and generally avoid people and their pets.
+Generally, people avoid skunks and have little tolerance for their presence.

 In many parts of North America, skunks are the major carriers of rabies.
 Rabies is a viral disease that affects the nervous system of warm-blooded animals.
 This disease is normally spread by the bite of a rabies-infected animal and is fatal once symptoms develop.
 Rabies has been present in the skunk population of southern Alberta, at fluctuating levels, since the late 1970s.
 Any skunk acting abnormally, such as being tame or active during daylight hours, should be avoided and reported at once to the nearest Agriculture Agri-Food Canada veterinarian.

 The striped skunk, Mephitis mephitis, is the most common of four skunk species found in North America and the only one present in Alberta.